A background wave graphic.

 Let’s take the Snapshot!

-We love the enthusiasm, but before students can unveil their character skills, there are a couple of steps to follow.
-First, if you haven’t already done so, create parent and student accounts for your family within our portal.
-Once you’ve set up the accounts, give consent within the portal for your children to take the Snapshot.
-Students will then have the ability to take the Snapshot within their student accounts, and you will control which schools receive the results.
+Before students can unveil their character skills, parents must create parent and student accounts within our portal and give consent for students to take the Snapshot.
+Students can then take the Snapshot within their student accounts, and parents control which schools receive the results.